Representation learning in cerebellum-like structures: Functional relevance of plasticity in expansion layers

 In addition to variable inputs, cerebellum-like structures face the challenge that in natural environments many input features can be present in parallel, but only few are behaviorally relevant.
-To mitigate this, a key strategy is to suppress responses to nuisant background stimuli that have been previously experienced but did not coincide with any signal of behavioral relevance~\cite{pirez2023experience}.
+To mitigate this, a key strategy is to suppress responses to nuisance background stimuli that have been previously experienced but did not coincide with any signal of behavioral relevance~\cite{pirez2023experience}.
 Such suppression, also termed \emph{habituation}, is well described in the insect antennal lobe, the input stage of the MB calyx, after long stimulation with an odor, where it biases responses away from habituated and towards novel stimuli~\cite{das2011plasticity, locatelli2013nonassociative}.
-An even more rapid suppression of responses has also been reported in the MB calyx after few stimulus repetitions in the honey bee~\cite{szyszka2008associative}, as well as after nicotine stimulation of cultured KCs~\cite{campusano2007nachr} or \textit{ex-vivo} recordings of \emph{Drosophila} after electrical stimulation of the antennal lobe~\cite{sato2018synaptic}.
-Importantly, this rapid suppression is not found at the level of projection neurons~\cite{szyszka2008associative}, depends on \emph{rutaba}, cAMP and calcium channels in KCs~\cite{campusano2007nachr,sato2018synaptic} and can last several minutes up to hours, suggesting that plasticity in the expansion layer is a likely cause for this suppression.
-Suppression of responses after repeated stimulation has also been observed in the granule layer~\cite{gall2005intracellular, mapelli2007spatial, d2009timing} as a consequence of long-term synaptic depression.
-Synaptic depression has been shown to contribute to the sharpening of granule cell tuning, thus improving pattern separation for overlapping inputs~\cite{casali2020cellular}.
-Therefore, plasticity in expansion layers might enable a rapid suppression of irrelevant background stimuli and overlapping inputs to improve discrimination of subsequently learned associations (Figure~\ref{fig:plasticity}D,E).
+An even more rapid suppression of responses has also been reported in the MB calyx after few stimulus repetitions in honey bees and \emph{Drosophila}~\cite{szyszka2008associative, louis2018cyclic}, as well as after nicotine stimulation of cultured KCs~\cite{campusano2007nachr} or \textit{ex-vivo} recordings of \emph{Drosophila} after electrical stimulation of the antennal lobe~\cite{sato2018synaptic}.
+Importantly, this rapid suppression is not found at the level of projection neurons~\cite{szyszka2008associative}, depends on \emph{rutagaba}, cAMP and calcium channels in KCs~\cite{campusano2007nachr,sato2018synaptic} and can last several minutes up to hours, suggesting that plasticity in the expansion layer is a likely cause for this suppression.
+Suppression of responses after repeated stimulation has also been observed in the granule layer as a consequence of a potentiation of inhibitory synapses~\cite{mapelli2016heterosynaptic} or long-term depression of afferent synapses~\cite{gall2005intracellular, mapelli2007spatial, d2009timing}.
+This synaptic depression has been shown to contribute to the sharpening of granule cell tuning, thus improving pattern separation for overlapping inputs~\cite{casali2020cellular}.
+Therefore, excitatory and inhibitory plasticity in expansion layers might enable a rapid suppression of irrelevant background stimuli and overlapping inputs to improve discrimination of subsequently learned associations (Figure~\ref{fig:plasticity}D,E).